 Funk arise as a music style in the 1970s and were originally associated with black music.
-You probably know how funk sounds, if not listen to artists such as James Brown, Marvin Gaye, Prince and Curtis Mayfield to get a sense of it.
+You probably know how funk music sounds; otherwise, listen to artists such as James Brown, Marvin Gaye, Prince and Curtis Mayfield to get a sense of it.
 These are all example of funk combined with soul.
 It could also be combined with blues (Kenny Wayne Shepherd and Johnny Lang are two names among many), or with rock (Red Hot Chile Peppers is an known example).

 Funk chords – starter pack

 These chords are all alternatives of more standard ways to play minor, 13th, 7th and minor 7th chords.
-But, these versions will give a more funkier sound to them.
+But, these versions delivers a funkier sound to them.

 G9: XXX10 10 10